Cryptic Fate: Mixed albums and Shows (2001-2004)

 Buoyed by the success of Charpatra, Duray decided to produce another mixed album Anushilon, and invited Fate to contribute two songs.
 The band once again finds itself without a drummer (Turjo is busy with studies).
 Left with no choice, Farhan and Shakib play drums on “Shokal Choita” and “Eito Cholchey”, respectively.
 On a more positive note, Sarfaraz returns to the band, composing “Eito Cholchey”.

 A full four years after it was recorded, Sreshtho finally sees light of day, thanks to the band's new label G-Series.
 The album is an instant hit.

 Farshed returns to Bangladesh.
-First show of the re-united Cryptic Fate is at the Russian Culture Center in March.
+The first show of the re-united Cryptic Fate is at the Russian Culture Center in March.
 More shows follow, notably the “ABC” concert at Army Stadium, where Fate unites with Black and Artcell to perform Dream Theater's “Scenes from a Memory”, and Metallica's “Master of Puppets”.
-The band releases two more singles “Biday” and "Prem" for the Aguntuk mixed album series.
+The band releases two more singles “Biday” and "Prem" for the Agontuk mixed album series.

-"দানব (Giant)" (2004–2006)
+"দানব (The Beast)" (2004–2006)

-Cryptic Fate spent the better part of two years writing and recording Danob.
-The perfectionists they are, the band take their time delivering their much-anticipated follow-up to Sreshtho.
-The result is nothing short of brilliant.
-With Danob, Cryptic Fate continues the journey that began 13 years ago.
-Despite busy professional lives, the members of Fate remain committed to their music, their band, and their fans.
+Cryptic Fate spent the next two years writing and recording Danob.
+The band takes their time delivering their much-anticipated follow-up to Sreshtho.
+After the release of the mixed album Chharpotro, Artcell and Black both had their debut albums released in 2002 which took the country by storm.
+Fate released Sreshto in the same year however the members weren’t satisfied with their sound since it was recorded way back in 1997.
+They started working on Danob with the purpose to prove themselves to everyone what they were capable of.
+Released in 2006, the result was a very heavy, progressive metal album which was acclaimed very well.
+Their sound and compositions were more mature than their earlier works.
+Listeners also say that Tool was a big inspiration for the making of this album.